 When establishing a quarantine tank, opt for a smaller setup equipped with essential filtration and heating systems.
 This temporary environment should mimic the conditions of your main aquarium to minimize stress on the new fish.
 Regular water testing and maintenance are crucial to ensure optimal water quality during the quarantine period.
 Additionally, provide ample hiding spots and shelter to alleviate stress and promote natural behavior.

 The duration of the quarantine period can vary depending on the health and condition of the new fish.
 It’s recommended to observe them for at least two weeks, closely monitoring their behavior, appetite, and overall appearance.
 Look out for any signs of disease such as abnormal swimming patterns, lesions, or discoloration.
-If any issues arise during this period, prompt action is essential to prevent the spread of illness to your main aquarium.
+If any issues arise during this period, take prompt action to address the problem.
+However, it is crucial to ensure that the new fish are not introduced to the main aquarium until they are healthy and free of illness.
+This precaution is essential to prevent the spread of disease to your existing aquatic community.

 Regular water changes are another crucial aspect of grooming fish.
 Clean, well-maintained water is essential for their health and vitality, reducing the risk of stress-related illnesses.
 Invest in a reliable water testing kit to monitor parameters such as ammonia, nitrite, and nitrate levels, ensuring a stable and healthy aquatic environment for your fish.